Rattle publishes unsolicited poetry, translations of poetry, and book reviews.

 Our tributes are usually half-issues but sometimes comprise an entire issue.
-Each tribute gathers poems from a specific ethnic, vocational, or social group.
-We’re currently seeking submissions from Adjunct Instructors for our Fall 2016 issue.
-The poems may be any subject or length, but must be written by poets who currently work as adjunct instructors (non-tenure-track faculty of any subject).
-Please explain how this applies to you.
-The poems shouldn’t necessarily be about teaching—we want to show off the great creative work that adjunct instructors are producing.
-If using Submittable, be sure to select the Adjunct Poets category.
-The deadline for this issue is April 15th, 2016.
+Each tribute gathers poems from a specific ethnic, vocational, stylistic, or social group.
+We’re currently seeking submissions of Collaborative Poems for our Spring 2024 issue.
+The poems may be any subject, style, or length, but must have been written as a collaboration between multiple poets.
+When using Submittable, please be sure to select the Tribute to Collaborative Poems category.
+The deadline for this issue is October 15th.

 For more information on future tributes, keep an eye on our call for submissions page.

-Every Sunday we publish one poem online that has been written about a current event that took place the previous week.
+At least every Sunday we publish one poem online that has been written about a current event that took place the previous week.
 This is an effort to show how poets react and interact to the world in real time, and to enter into the broader public discourse.
-To help us stay organized, we request that these poems only be sent to us through the Submittable portal.
+As always, submit through our Submittable portal.
 The deadline for submissions each week is midnight Friday.
-Payment is $50.
+Payment is $100.